 We lease our facilities and certain equipment under operating lease arrangements expiring on various dates through 2016, with various renewal options.
-We lease office facilities under noncancelable operating leases that include fixed or minimum payments plus, in some cases, scheduled base rent increases over the term of the
+We lease office facilities under noncancelable operating leases that

 Purchase obligations include sponsorships, subscriptions to research tools and other commitments to purchase services where we cannot cancel or would be required to pay a termination fee in the event of cancellation.